 Malaysia: Talks towards establishing an EU-Malaysia free trade agreement began in October 2010.
-The negotiations have been stalled since the end of the 7th round.
+The negotiations have been stalled since the end of the 7th round in 2012.
 The European Commission is working towards reviving these talks.

 The Philippines and Indonesia started negotiations on an FTA with the EU in 2016.
 Text-based negotiations are due to begin in 2017.